TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [Laverna](https://laverna.cc) - Laverna - keep your notes private
 * [LibreOffice](https://www.libreoffice.org/) - Free office suite, open source
 * [MarkdownPad2](http://markdownpad.com/) - MarkdownPad is a full-featured Markdown editor for Windows
+* [Manuskript](https://github.com/olivierkes/manuskript) - Manuskript is an open-source tool for writers
 * [NotePad++](https://notepad-plus-plus.org/) - Notepad++ is a free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages
 * [OpenAudible](https://github.com/openaudible/openaudible) - An open source desktop application for downloading and managing your Audible audiobooks
+* [Polar Bookshelf](https://github.com/burtonator/polar-bookshelf) - Polar Bookshelf is an incremental reading and personal knowledge repository for PDF and the web created using the Electron framework and PDF.js
 * [QOwnNotes](https://www.qownnotes.org) - QOwnNotes is a free plain-text notepad with markdown support for Linux, Mac OS X and Windows
 * [SingleFile](https://github.com/gildas-lormeau/SingleFile) - SingleFile is a WebExtension compatible with Chrome, Firefox (Desktop and Mobile), and Opera that helps you to save a complete web page into a single HTML file
 * [TiddlyWiki](https://tiddlywiki.com/) - a non-linear personal web notebook